Mental health consequences of immigration detention: Long term consequences

 A study was done demonstrating how non-citizens and citizen Latinos are both psychologically threatened with deportation.
 The study signified an increase in psychological distress during Trump's national election towards non-citizens as they were the most affected.
 They didn't see it as much of a change for the other group, until 30 days later with the announcement of DACA and DAPA being rescinded.
 It was concluded that both groups are significantly impacted to the national deportation threats as they target individuals or the family members of the individuals impacted.
-The fear is still induced within the individual of being separated from their loved ones years after Trumps administration.
+The fear is still induced within the individual of being separated from their loved ones years after Trump's administration.